gofair-foundation/fsr_qualification/CONTRIBUTING.md

 | diff        | Show changed files                               | When you want to see changes between two files.              | git diff                                                     |
 | merge       | Integrate a development into a single branch     | When you want to incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch. | git merge origin/main                                        |

-Working with branches in git:
+​	Working with branches across GitHub and git:

 **![img](images/fig11.png)**